IDEX Instrument

 How We Use IDEX Data

-IDEX reveals the composition of the interstellar and interplanetary material locked in the dust grains.
+The Interstellar Dust Experiment (IDEX) instrument collects and analyzes interstellar dust and interplanetary dust particles found in our solar system to better understand their compositions, the speeds they travel, their concentrations within our solar system, and their interactions with the solar wind. reveals the The specific components or “ingredients” that make up a substance or type of matter. of the interstellar and interplanetary material locked in the dust grains.
 This helps gives scientists critical insight on the formation and evolution of matter both inside and outside our solar neighborhood.
-Composition data from IDEX also links the makeup of interstellar dust with the composition of interstellar neutrals (ISNs) and pickup ions (PUIs) measured by IMAP-Lo, CoDICE, and SWAPI.
+Composition data from IDEX also links the makeup of Tiny particles of solid matter found in the interstellar medium that are believed to be formed from supernova star events that result in the formation of stars and planetary systems, including those found in our solar system. with the composition of interstellar neutrals (ISNs) and pickup ions (PUIs) measured by IMAP-Lo, CoDICE, and SWAPI.

-Understanding the number of particles of space dust in a certain area of the sky, along with their composition, informs scientists how much of each type of elemental material is out there in various regions of our universe.
+Understanding the number of particles of space dust in a certain area of the sky, along with their composition, informs scientists how much of each type of elemental material is out there in various regions of our The totality of all space and time; all that is, has been, and will be..

 Meet the Team